juliennecodes/shop/Error Log.md

 //this test shouldn't pass so why is it passing?
 //Oh, I did screen.debug and it seems like the homepage leads to the menupage directly?
 Like '/' renders menu component :S
 //I tried adding exact attribute in the routes for menu and cart but that didn't change anything

+#Not really an error but more note/question
+- I just organized the server-helper-functions.
+I started off by writing what each function does.
+A pattern/commonality emerges and then you can use that to group functions together and separate it from the others.
+- I still don't know where to place pickItemFromMenu or convertToCartObject other than helper functions
+- Is that how you approach organizing and grouping?